 Sue blogs for the Guardian and Psychology Today, and often appears on radio and television.
 Her book The Meme Machine (1999) has been translated into 15 other languages (currently available in our shop).
 More recent publications can be found here.

 Darrel Ray is author of several books including his latest, The God Virus: How Religion Infects Our Lives and Culture (also available in our shop).
-He has been a psychologist for over 30 years, practicing counseling and clinical psychology for 10 years then moved into organizational psychology and consulting.
+He is a practicing counselor, a clinical and organizational psychologist.
 He has been a student of religion most of his life and holds a MA degree in religion as well as a BA in Sociology/Anthropology and a Doctorate in psychology.
-In early 2009, he founded the rapidly growing movement – Recovering from Religion.
+In early 2009, he founded Recovering from Religion.

-Other campaigns she has worked on include preventing stonings and executions in Islamist societies, opposing the veiling of children, opposing Sharia or religious laws, defending the banning of religious symbols from schools and public institutions, opposing the incitement to religious hatred bill in the UK and calling for secularism and the de-religionisation of society not only in Iran but in Britain and elsewhere.
+Maryam campaigns: prevent stonings and executions in Islamist societies; opposing the veiling of children; opposing Sharia or religious laws; defending the banning of religious symbols from schools and public institutions; opposing the incitement to religious hatred bill in the UK; calling for secularism and the de-religionisation of society in Iran and Britain.

 Alex Rosenberg is professor of philosophy and chair of the department at Duke University, Durham, North Carolina, USA.
-He is the author of 14 books and more than 200 papers on the philosophy of the sciences, a winner of the Lakatos Award from the London School of Economics (LSE) for contributions to the philosophy of science, has been a lecturer in the faculty of philosophy at Oxford University, and is the author of “The Atheist’s Guide to Reality” (available in our shop)
+He is the author of 14 books and more than 200 papers on the philosophy of the sciences.
+He has been a lecturer in the faculty of philosophy at Oxford University, and is the author of “The Atheist’s Guide to Reality” (available in our shop).

 Alex says: “Atheism UK makes an important contribution to the defense of public discourse against obscurantism, mystery-mongering and hypocrisy.
 Atheists in the United States envy the strong secular culture of the United Kingdom and the institutions that sustain it.
 But we also recognize that reason must persistently prevent the tide of wishful thinking and pious sanctimony from lapping at our feet.
 That’s what makes the work of Atheism UK so important.”